Curious about online safety training but not sure how you can use it at your workplace?

 That’s not unusual.

 In this article, we’ve listed eleven easy ways for you to take advantage of online safety training as part of your overall safety training program at work.
 And it wasn’t hard to make the list!
-And there are more reasons, too–we invite you to add your own ideas at the bottom of this article.
+Plus, there are more reasons, too–we invite you to add your own ideas at the bottom of this article.
 What’s worked well for you?

 11 Ways to Use Online Safety Training At Your Workplace